 How do I book a general quick query appointment?

-Call us on 020 7898 4115 or come into G12 on the day, anytime after 10am, to sign up for a quick query appointment.
-They are held Monday and Tuesday from 2 - 4pm.
+Call us on 020 7898 4115 or come into G12 on the day, anytime after we open, to sign up for a quick query appointment.
+They are held Monday to Friday from 2 - 4pm.
 Each session lasts 15 minutes.

 Can I pre-book a general quick query appointment?

 No. Students are not able to pre-book quick query appointments.
-All appointments must be booked from 10am onwards on the day you wish to be seen.
-Appointments are only available on Mondays and Tuesdays.
+All appointments must be booked the morning of the day you wish to be seen.
+Appointments are available Monday to Friday.